IvoNet/git-cd/README.md

 ## do nothing

 If no parameters were given it will present the top 10 list.
-If no top 10 is (yet) available it will present the first 10 projects sorted by name If you want another amount to be shown you can add e.g. `export GCD_FAVORITES=20` to your .zshrc / .bashrc or equivalent
+The `GCD_FAVORITES` option is used for this command...

 ```bash
 gcd